WH0LEWHALE/Linux-Strike/README.md

  - Cant Create Mixer issues fixed, now game can find sounds
  - Fixed some breakable constrains fly away
  - A lot of changes made into the ivp, vphysics and gameplay in general.
+ - Ragdolls was weird, now everything works as intended.

 <h1 align="center"> TO-DO & Bugs </h1>

 - Underwater effects are missing or needs to be fixed
 - Remove code/item leftovers
-- Ragdolls are behaving weird.

 **<p align="center">
 If you want to contribute to our repo, don't even hesitate.<br>